silverstripe/silverstripe-frameworktest/README.md

 The module creates some default pages for different CMS behaviours.
 The CMS is intended to be perform well with a couple of thousand pages.
 If you want to test the CMS behaviour for a large and nested tree, the module includes a simple generator task: `dev/tasks/FTPageMakerTask`.
 It will create 3^5 pages by default, so takes a while to run through.

+## Configuring the amount of data

+Both `FTPageMagerTask` and `FTFileMakerTask` allow the amount of generated content to be configured.
+To do this, pass a comma-seprarated list of integers representing the amount of records to create at each depth.

+`$ vendor/bin/sake dev/tasks/FTPageMakerTask pageCounts=10,200,5,5`

+`$ vendor/bin/sake dev/tasks/FTFileMakerTask fileCounts=5,300,55,5 folderCounts=1,5,5,5`

+## Guaranteed unique images

+The `FTFileMakerTask` will randomly watermark each reference to your images by default.
+If you want to disable this, set the `uniqueImages` config variable to `false`.

 ## Blocks